 Main actions according to TCM*: Warm body core, relieves bloating, relieves hiccups

-In Traditional Chinese Medicine (TCM), sword beans are plants that belong to the 'Herbs that warm the Interior and/or expel Cold' category.
-Herbs in this category are used for Internal Coldness with Qi and Yang Deficiency.
-In the Yin and Yang system of thought (see our explanation on Yin and Yang) Yang is Hot in nature.
+In Traditional Chinese Medicine (TCM), Dao Dou belongs to the 'Herbs that warm the Interior and/or expel Cold' category.
+Herbs in this category are used for Internal Cold with Qi Deficiency and/or Yang Deficiency.
+In the Yin and Yang system of thought Yang is Hot in nature.
 A deficiency of Yang will therefore lead to Internal Coldness since there will as a result be more Yin (Cold in nature) than Yang.
 In extreme cases this can lead to so-called 'Yang collapse' with convulsions or coma and these herbs are particularly indicated to treat such scenarios.

-As suggested by its category sword beans are plants that are Warm in nature.
-This means that sword beans tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+As suggested by its category Dao Dou is Warm in nature.
+This means that Dao Dou tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition sword beans can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Dao Dou can help restore a harmonious balance between Yin and Yang.

-Sword beans also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like sword beans tend to slow down acute reactions and detoxify the body.
+Dao Dou also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Dao Dou tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such sword beans are thought to target the Stomach and the Kidney.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Dao Dou is thought to target the Kidney and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.

 4-O-methylgallic acid isolated from the seed of Canavalia gladiata is a compound having potential for being an antiangiogenic agent.1